gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-02/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   All nested module dependencies have been updated to the latest upstream versions.
-We've also resolved warnings related to deprecated variable interpolation syntax.
+We&apos;ve also resolved warnings related to deprecated variable interpolation syntax.

 - Updated dependency gruntwork-io/terraform-aws-vpc to v0.13.0